New training program

 Program objective

-building useful agents
+building real, useful tools

 Real problem

-This program fixes that.
+This program fixes that with real engineering rigor.

 What the team learns